 Get a Flu Vaccine

 The CDC recommends that everyone aged six months and older get a yearly flu vaccine.
 It is preferable to get one as soon as it becomes available, although you can still derive benefit if you wait until after the onset of flu season.
 The vaccine is composed of several viruses anticipated to be most prevalent for the upcoming season, and resulting antibodies sometimes offer additional protection from other strains of the flu that are related to those in the vaccine.
-Duration of vaccine effectiveness varies according to age and health of recipient, but those with good health and normal immunity can expect their shot to last the entire flu season.
+Duration of vaccine effectiveness varies visit this page according to age and health of recipient, but those with good health and normal immunity can expect their shot to last the entire flu season.
 While the flu vaccine does not guarantee protection from the virus, it is still the most important action against it, according to the CDC.

 Prevent the Spread of Germs